Lesson 1.3: BNF Syntax and Parser Generation

 syntax IntConstant ::= r"(([1-9][0-9]*)|(0[0-7]*)|(0[xX][0-9a-fA-F]+))(([uU][lL]?)|([uU]((ll)|(LL)))|([lL][uU]?)|(((ll)|(LL))[uU]?))?" [token]

-We can get around this restriction by declaring explicit regular expressions, giving them a name, and then referring to them in productions.
+This is a long and complex regular expression, hard to read.
+In addition, unlike a grammar, it is not particularly modular.
+However, we can get around this restriction by declaring explicit regular expressions, giving them a name, and referring to them in productions.

 Consider the following (equivalent) way to define the lexical syntax of integers in C: